 The Chinese government was thus forced to negotiate, and the Treaty of Nanjing was the result (1842).
-This required China to pay Britain a large indemnity; to open five ports (including the great cities of Guangzhou and Shanghai) to British trade and residence (so that the merchants need no longer be confined to their ships); to hand over the island of Hong Kong to Britain (at that barely more than a barren nest of pirates); and to conduct diplomatic relations on a basis of equality with Britain.
+This required China to pay Britain a large indemnity; to open five ports (including the great cities of Guangzhou and Shanghai) to British trade and residence (so that the merchants need no longer be confined to their ships); to hand over the island of Hong Kong to Britain (at that time barely more than a barren nest of pirates); and to conduct diplomatic relations on a basis of equality with Britain.

 The Treaty of Nanjing was the first of many “unequal treaties” between Western nations and China.
 They were so called because they were the result of force or the threat of force, and benefitted Western powers at the expense of China.
-The most important provisions involved the opening of “treaty ports” to foreign trade; extraterritoriality – that is, crimes committed by foreigners would not be dealt with by Chinese magistrates, but by the relevant Western authority; the freedom of movement to Christian missionaries; and “most-favoured-nation” status, by which all privileges won by one nation would automatically be applied to all the others which had signed earlier such treaties.
+The most important provisions involved the opening of “treaty ports” to foreign trade; extraterritoriality – that is, crimes committed by foreigners – would not be dealt with by Chinese magistrates, but by the relevant Western authority; the freedom of movement to Christian missionaries; and “most-favoured-nation” status, by which all privileges won by one nation would automatically be applied to all the others which had signed such treaties earlier.

 What is happening in The Last Century of Imperial China in 1860CE

 The population was already expanding faster than agricultural production by 1800, and continued to do so until the mid-19th century (from 300 million to 400 million between 1800 and 1850).
 Living standards for farmers dropped as the size of their plots, their crops and their incomes all decreased.
 Misery spread.

 The Taiping rebellion